Mayukhdeb/mind_the_bend/README.md

 * need a proper way to terminate/pause the loop in wear_your_seatbelts.ipynb when the CNN takes over mouse control, currently its done by moving the mouse to the corner of the screen manually
 * ~~kernel dies after about 5 mins of data collection in collect_training_data.ipynb~~

-> Note: The  model is trained and tested on an open source racing sim called speed dreams, you can install it from [here](https://flathub.org/apps/details/org.speed_dreams.SpeedDreams)